Glossary of Investment and Technical Analysis Terms

 If you are looking for a description of an investment or technical analysis term that does not seem to be in the Glossary, please email me and I will explain it for you and add it to the Glossary.

-Means Australian Real Estate Investment Trust.
+Acronym for Australian Real Estate Investment Trust.

 Used to describe a base pattern on a chart where strong long-term holders buy under-valued securities to hold for a subsequent mark up phase.
 Strong holders are mainly professionals and weak holders are generally the public.

-- Accumulation index
+- Accumulation Index

 A general increase in prices.
 Also a day in which the price closes higher than it closed yesterday.